Torus orbit closures in the flag variety: Torus orbit closures (general)

 \begin{remark} Partial flag varieties also have torus actions and one may consider moment maps.
 We refer the reader to~\cite{GGMS87} for the combinatorial properties of moment maps of torus orbit closures in Grassmannian. \end{remark}

-\subsection{Coxeter matroids and Gelfand--Serganova theorem}
+\subsection{Coxeter matroids and Gelfand--Serganova Theorem}

 To study the combinatorial properties of torus orbit closures, Gelfand and Serganova introduced the notion of Coxeter matroids.
 In this subsection, we recall the definition of Coxeter matroids and the characterization of Coxeter matroids in terms of polytopes by Gelfand--Serganova.
-It turns out that the $T$-fixed point set of a $T$-orbit closure in the flag variety $G/B$ is a Coxeter matroid.
+It turns out that the permutations indexing the $T$-fixed points of a $T$-orbit closure in the flag variety $G/B$ is a Coxeter matroid.

 Let $W$ be a finite Coxeter group, so generators of $W$ are prescribed.
 The symmetric group $\Sn$ on $[n]$ with adjacent transpositions as generators is a typical example of a Coxeter group.
 For $u\in W$, let $\le^u$ denote the \emph{$u$-shifted order}, that is, $v\le^u w$ means $u^{-1}v\le u^{-1}w$ in the Bruhat order on $W$.
-Note that $\le^u$ is a partial order on $W$ with $u$ as the smallest element. \begin{definition} A subset $\A$ of a finite Coxeter group $W$ is called a {\it Coxeter matroid} if it satisfies the \emph{Maximality Property}: for any $u\in W$, there is a unique element $v\in \A$ such that $w\le^u v$ for all $w\in \A$. \end{definition}
+Note that $\le^u$ is a partial order on $W$ with $u$ as the smallest element. \begin{definition} A subset $\A$ of a finite Coxeter group $W$ is called a {\it Coxeter matroid} if it satisfies the \emph{Maximality Property}: for any $u\in W$, there is a unique element $v\in \A$ such that $w\le^u v$ for all $w\in \A$. \end{definition} We note that for a finite Coxeter group $W$ in type $A$, Coxeter matroids are also called \emph{flag matroids}.
+See~\cite{White_matroids}.
+For more details on flag matroids and flag matroid polytopes, we refer the reader to~\cite{ABD_matroidpolytopes, Cameron_Flag_matroids, BK_Lattice_path_matroids}.

 \begin{remark} \begin{enumerate} \item Since the multiplication by the longest element of $W$ reverses the Bruhat order on~$W$, the Maximality Property is equivalent to the \emph{Minimality Property}: for any $u\in W$, there exists a unique element $v\in\A$ such that $v\le^u w$ for all $w\in \A$. \item In fact, a Coxeter matroid is defined more generally in~\cite{BGW03_Coxeter}.
-Let $P$ be a parabolic subgroup of a finite Coxeter group $W$.
-Then the Bruhat order on $W$ induces a partial order on $W/P$ and a subset $\A$ of $W/P$ is called a Coxeter matroid if it satisfies the Maximality Property above.
-A Coxeter matroid in Definition~\ref{defi:Coxeter_matroid} is the case where $P$ is the identity subgroup and an ordinary matroid can be regarded as the case where $W=\Sn$ and $P$ is a maximal parabolic subgroup (see \cite[Theorem~1.3.1]{BGW03_Coxeter}). \end{enumerate} \end{remark}
+Let $W_P$ be a parabolic subgroup of a finite Coxeter group $W$.
+Then the Bruhat order on $W$ induces a partial order on $W/W_P$ and a subset $\A$ of $W/W_P$ is called a Coxeter matroid if it satisfies the Maximality Property above.
+A Coxeter matroid in Definition~\ref{defi:Coxeter_matroid} is the case where $W_P$ is the identity subgroup and an ordinary matroid can be regarded as the case where $W=\Sn$ and $W_P$ is a maximal parabolic subgroup (see \cite[Theorem~1.3.1]{BGW03_Coxeter}). \end{enumerate} \end{remark}

 \begin{example}[{\cite[Example~2.2]{LMP_retractions}}] Let $\A=\{213, 132\}$ be a subset of $S_3$.
 Since $213 \not\leq 132$ and $132 \not\leq 213$, there is no element $v \in \A$ such that $w \leq^{123} v$ for all $w \in \A$.
 Hence $\A$ is not a Coxeter matroid.
 However, one can check that $\{231,321\}$ is a Coxeter matroid of $S_3$. \end{example}